-The mid-term exams are two hours (120 minutes in total) and will be given during the regular class period.
+The mid-term exams are one hour and thirty minutes (90 minutes in total) and will be given during the regular class period.
 The Final Exam is two hours and will be given at the UNT scheduled date and time.
 A UNT student identification card or driver's license may be required to be presented at any exam.